christo/blocky-toad/README.md

 Play the game with keys WASD or arrows, get the frogs to the goals before the time runs out.

 The game is driven by the `config.py` script.
-You can change many things about the game in there including defining levels of arbitrary size.
+You can change many things about the game in there including defining levels of arbitrary size (and shape!).
 Look in that file for examples of the way levels are defined.
-You need to adhere to python syntax rules.
+You need to adhere to python syntax rules or probably everything will break.

 ## How to build